alexbosworth/run-lnd/LIQUIDITY.md

 Your inbound liquidity represents the capital of other people.
 Because this is literally other people's money, it's not quite as straightforward to control as your local outbound.

-Just like outbound liquidity, the quality of inbound liquidity is difficult to acertain and is constantly changing as capital flows in different ways through the Lightning Network.
+Just like outbound liquidity, the quality of inbound liquidity is difficult to ascertain and is constantly changing as capital flows in different ways through the Lightning Network.

 Increasing your inbound liquidity means increasing the remote balance of good liquidity channels.
-This generally requires some kind of recompense to various opposing parties that must hold capital in your direction.
+This generally requires some kind of recompense to various remote parties that must hold capital in your direction.

 How to get inbound liquidity: